jschlot/soshBuilder/README.md

-soshBuilder is a tool for building UI testing around Karma and Protractor
+soshBuilder is a tool for building UI, and provides testing around Karma and Protractor.

 Prerequisites
 -------------